 Fortnite reached a cumulative 1 billion views on YouTube in November 2017, in just 5 months since they launched the game, and 3 months since they released the Battle Royale mode.
 It took PUBG 8 months since launch to reach 1 billion views (launched in Dec 2017) and for Clash Royale, it took 4 months.
-For Minecraft, it took almost 2 years (Oct 2011) since launch (Nov 2009) to reach a billion views - but the World was different back then and online viewership overall was lower.
+The data is based on publicly available subscriber numbers on YouTube.
+For Minecraft, it took almost 2 years (Oct 2011) since launch (Nov 2009) to reach a billion views – but the World was different back then and online viewership overall was lower.

 There’s no easy answer to this one but here’s a few reasons:

 - In August 2017, YouTube tweaked their algorithms, which changed how content is discovered, and many content-creators started to look for other games their fans could watch.
 Both Clash Royale and Minecraft viewership started to decline around this time, so the tweak might be the common denominator for older titles losing interest, and newer content having an advantage…

 - And, people are losing interest in watching the same games.
 Let’s face it, Clash Royale was launched almost three years ago, and besides adding 2v2, the game is largely the same.
 The same goes for Minecraft, which was initially launched in 2009 – people want new content, and Fortnite’s timing is, well, epic.